The Isle of Beauty

 From here we head down skirting past Geneva, through Annecy over the Massive des Bauges before finally arriving in Grenoble.
 From Grenoble we join the famous "Route Napoleon", along the D900 and Luberon which brings us to our base in Manosque.

-Living in France I know what a great country it is to be a motorcyclist in but every year Sardinia and Corsica knock my socks off.
+Living in France I know what a great country it is to be a motorcyclist in but Sardinia and Corsica totally knock my socks off.
 They really are just sublime on two wheels...still need persuading?
-Well come and join me and I'll show you just what I mean.
+Try it for yourself and you'll see just what I mean.

 The Isle of Beauty

 We ride Europe's answer to the Grand Canyon - The Gorges du Verdon, with walls 2,000 feet deep on our way to our overnight ferry from Toulon.

 This ferry transports us from France to Sardinia, arriving early in the morning and then riding to Alghero with time to explore the beautiful medieval citiy, laze by the beach or explore the surrounding hills.
 Here we spend two nights and you can join organised rideout to explore the beautiful mountains or you can chill by the pool, or take a boat trip the nearby famous Neptune's cave.
 The next day we have a twisty ride across this beautiful island to the eastern coast .
 The following morning we take the ferry to neighbouring Corsica, in effect travelling from Italy to France